+Relationships, especially those with our extended family, challenge us in different ways.
 When a relationship is abusive and/or life threatening we need to cut the cords completely.
 In all other relationships, we need to set clear boundaries.
-Regular unpleasant or what we tend to call “toxic” interactions show up for us to learn something.
+Regular unpleasant or upsetting interactions show up for us to learn something.
 We cannot change others, but we can always change ourselves.
 Let’s examine what lessons show up.
 How are you or others getting affected by these unhealthy interactions?
 How are misunderstandings, hurt or pain created?
 What boundaries need to be set for the interactions to become healthy?

 - Take a close look in the mirror.
 Every relationship is a dance between two people and we have to honestly decide what missteps we have made and what part we are playing for the situation to be the way it is.
 We have to take responsibility and own our half of the situation or nothing can change.
 Have we invited the other person to overstep boundaries?
 Then we need to change our own behaviour.